 Kid-Friendly Chopped Salads

 Chopped Salads are so good, with their mix of delicious textures and flavors.
 And they are super easy to adapt for littles ones by cutting the ingredients to appropriate sizes and serving them deconstructed—or side-by-side on a plate.
 Here are some kid-friendly ingredients from a Chopped Salad that you can assemble into a meal for your child.
-Try with a Buttermilk Ranch or a lemon vinaigrette.

 - Shredded Romaine lettuce (start with just a few pieces for younger toddlers as lettuce can be hard to chew!)